romainpi/storyblok-to-zod/README.md

 - ✅ Supports all major Storyblok field types
 - ✅ Compatible with Astro's Content Collections
 - ✅ Comprehensive error handling and validation
-- ✅ Extracts and converts ISbStoryData interface from storyblok-js-client

 ## Notes